 Written consent by the individuals being referred or served is required for each agency to exchange, release and obtain information from the other agency.
 Active communication, shared planning, and coordinated service delivery are critical.
-Refer to the DRS Policies and Procedures Manual, Chapter 16, DARS and DBVI serving an individual concurrently.
+Refer to the DRS Policies and Procedures Manual, Chapter 16, Individuals Jointly Served by DARS and the Department for the Blind and Vision Impaired (DBVI) for additional details regarding DARS and DBVI serving an individual concurrently.